NIP-Data-Computation/show-and-tell/README.md

 # show-and-tell
-For the apprenticeship program of D&amp;C.
+A repository for the apprenticeship program of D&amp;C.

+Use this repo for saving your [Colab notebooks](https://colab.research.google.com) !
+Happy coding!